bcgov/mobile-developer-guide/docs/index.md

 The Developer Experience Team will assist you in your mobile app development journey.
 While we will not code, design or review your app, we will help you:

-* onboard to the app stores
+* Onboard to the app stores
-* connect with other mobile dev teams, where applicable
+* Connect with other mobile dev teams
-* manage signing certificates
+* Manage signing certificates

 Please book an appointment with us at: [Developer.Experience@gov.bc.ca](mailto:Developer.Experience@gov.bc.ca) at the start of your project.
 Find more information about what to expect at the meeting in our [Getting Started](initiate.md) guide.